HACManchester/documentation/docs/Telegram.md

 ## Groups

 The following tables list our group chat channels and their purpose.
-Click the link to join.
+Click their name to join.

 | Group name                                               | Purpose                                                                                                                                            |
 | -------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |